Akihito: Marriage and family

 In August 1957, Akihito met Michiko Shōda on a tennis court at Karuizawa near Nagano.
 Initially, there was little enthusiasm for the couple's relationship; Michiko Shōda was considered too low class for the young Crown Prince and had been educated in a Catholic environment.
 Therefore, in September 1958, she was sent away to Brussels to attend an international conference of the Alumnae du Sacré-Cœur.
 The Crown Prince was determined to keep in contact with his girlfriend but did not want to create a diplomatic incident.
 Therefore, he contacted the young King Baudouin of Belgium to send his messages directly to his loved one.
 Baudouin later negotiated the marriage of the couple with the Emperor, directly stating that if the Crown Prince was happy with Michiko, he would be a better emperor later on.

 The Imperial Household Council formally approved the engagement of the Crown Prince to Michiko Shōda on 27 November 1958.
-The announcement of the then-Crown Prince Akihito's engagement and forthcoming marriage to Michiko Shōda drew opposition from traditionalist groups, because Shōda was from a Catholic family.
+The announcement of Crown Prince Akihito's engagement and forthcoming marriage to Michiko Shōda drew opposition from traditionalist groups, because Shōda was from a Catholic family.
 Although she was never baptized, she had been educated in Catholic schools and seemed to share her parents' faith.
 Rumours also speculated that Prince Akihito's mother, Empress Kōjun had opposed the engagement.
-After the death of Empress Kōjun on 16 June 2000, Reuters reported that she was one of the strongest opponents of her son's marriage, and that in the 1960s, she had driven her daughter-in-law and grandchildren to depression by persistently accusing Shōda of not being suitable for her son.
 At that time, the media presented their encounter as a real "fairy tale", or the "romance of the tennis court".
 It was the first time a commoner had married into the Imperial Family, breaking more than 2,600 years of tradition.
 The engagement ceremony took place on 14 January 1959, and the marriage on 10 April 1959.

 The couple have three children (two sons and a daughter):